kyma-project/test-infra/docs/prow/prow-installation-on-forks.md

     - Compute Instance Admin (beta) (`roles/compute.instanceAdmin`)
     - Compute OS Admin Login (`roles/compute.osAdminLogin`)
     - Service Account User (`roles/iam.serviceAccountUser`)
-- **sa-gcs-plank** with the role that allows the account to store objects in a Bucket:
+- **sa-gcs-plank** with the role that allows the account to store objects in a bucket:
     - Storage Object Admin (`roles/storage.objectAdmin`)
 - **sa-gcr-push** with the role that allows the account to push images to Google Container Repository:
     - Storage Admin `roles/storage.admin`

 ## Install Prow

-Follow these steps:
+Follow these steps to install Prow:

 1. Export these environment variables: